-What is an employee benefit trust (EBT)?
+What is an employee benefit trust ?

-An Employee Benefit Trust (EBT) (also known as an employee share trust) is a discretionary trust established by an employer for the benefit of the company’s employees, former employees and some of their relatives and dependants – the beneficiaries.
+An employee benefit trust (EBT), also known as an employee share trust, is a discretionary trust established by an employer for the benefit of the company's employees, former employees and some of their relatives and dependants - the beneficiaries.

 Importantly, the settlor company is not included within the class of beneficiaries, providing comfort to employees regarding the independence of decision-making, as well as the safeguarding of assets should the settlor company enter liquidation.

-Provided that the trust meets certain UK legislative requirements, including those relating to the extent of the beneficial class and the exclusion of the company, the trust can benefit from key inheritance tax exemptions where relevant, which would otherwise apply to offshore trusts.
+On the condition that the trust meets certain UK legislative requirements, including those relating to the extent of the beneficial class and the exclusion of the company, the trust can benefit from key inheritance tax exemptions where relevant, which would otherwise apply to offshore trusts.
 The trust can also be exempt from certain statutory rules, including financial assistance provisions.

-EBTs are used by both public and private companies in conjunction with a variety of incentive plans to attract, motivate and retain employees.
+EBTs are used by both public and private companies in conjunction with a variety of employee incentive plans to attract, motivate and retain employees.
 These discretionary trusts are extremely flexible and are used for remuneration and tax planning structures, for anything from bespoke arrangements for a handful of key executives, to all-employee arrangements with thousands of participants.

-How does an EBT work?
+How does an employee benefit trust work?